gozdi29/Portfolio/Question Answering/README.md

 Welcome!

-In this project I fine-tuned different pretrained Transformers-based models to do Extractive Question Answering, which means that given a passage and question regarding that passage, a part of the passage is returned as an answer.
+In this project I fine-tuned different Transformer based models on AdversarialQA dataset to do extractive question answering, which means that given a passage and question regarding that passage, a part of the passage is returned as an answer.
+AdversarialQA dataset was construced using 3 models fine-tuned on SQuAD dataset, these models were DiBAF, BERT and RoBERTa.
+Humans were paid to come up with questions regarding SQuAD passages and if trained model wasn't abel to answer them correctly they were added to the dataset.
+I fine-tuned couple of different models on this dataset and later I fine-tuned the one with the best performance on AdversarialQA and SQuAD.
+Fine-tuning on these 2 datasets improved performance on AdversarialQA.
+This was one of my first NLP projects and at that time I didn't know how great Weights&Biases is so I didn't use it for experiment tracking.
+I was tracking models metrics using Pandas dataframes which now doesn't seems like a good idea.

-My goal for this project was to show my knowledge of different architectures available in Transformers library and my ability of fine-tuning them to do Question Answering.

-I used AdversarialQA dataset for training and validation.
-Each model was validated after each epoch of training with ROUGE metrics.
-Architecture that achieved the best results was trained on AdversarialQA and SQuAD 1.1 using hyperparameters from it's best training run on only AdversarialAQ.
-Additional training data improved results on AdversarialQA.
+Inference API is avaliable here https://huggingface.co/Gozdi/Electra-base-squad-adversarialqa-epoch-3